NEWS, SPORTS, COMMENTARY, POLITICS for Gloucester City and the Surrounding Areas of South Jersey and Philadelphia

 Get Hold of a Reliable Plastic Surgeon for an Early Facelift

 (December 19, 2020)--As people age, one experiences the wearying effects on the skin.
 With wrinkles, fine lines, sagging of the face, and loss of elasticity, one can opt for a facelift.
 If you think you are too young for a facelift, it is a good indication, and this is the right time for you to explore the options.
-A facelift by a reliable plastic surgeon can aid a patient as young as forty to turn...
+A facelift by a reliable plastic surgeon can aid a patient as young as forty to turn back the clock and maintain a youthful appearance.
+Age is Just a Number Since every person ages differently, do not focus on how old you are.
+The factors that influence our age include our genetics, lifestyle, diet, and environmental influence.
+A forty-year-old lady with healthy habits might look ten years younger than her actual age.
+However, aging is a process that we cannot halt.
+Therefore, plastic surgery experts have facelifts that help you eliminate all...
 Read more →

 Food Pantries Benefit from Kiwanis Club

 Past New Jersey District Kiwanis Governor Jack Wilson (right) of Haddon Township presents Bellmawr Mayor Charles Sauter (left) a $150 grant for municipal hunger projects.
 Photo by Milton Smith.
 HADDONFIELD: Food pantries in Bellmawr and Barrington are beneficiaries of grants from the New Jersey District of Kiwanis.
 Grants of $150 each were recently presented by the Kiwanis Club of the Haddons to Bellmawr Mayor Charles Sauter and to Barrington Municipal Clerk Terry Shannon.
-Each municipality...
+Each municipality will distribute the funds to smaller pantries serving their residents.
+The New Jersey District of Kiwanis Foundation offered competitive grants to Kiwanis Clubs throughout the state who showed a dedicated effort in combating food insecurity within their service areas.
+The Kiwanis Club of the Haddons secured two $150 grants.
+Over the course of this calendar year, over $1000 has been raised and donated by the Kiwanis Club to area food pantries in Collingswood, Cherry Hill,...
 Read more →

 Peyton and Me Meandering Through the Streets of South Jersey (Brooklawn Chapter II)